Nursultan77/US-NG-Consumption-Market/README.md

 ## Limitations

 Due to the limited open data, power plants prices and consumption were not included.
 Hence, the analysis focused only to three categories of consumers, namely, Residential, Commercial and Industrial.
-The main objective of this project is to understang the general economic market features utilizing some of the skills obtained in the course.
+The main objective of this project is to understand the general economic market features utilizing some of the skills obtained in the course.

 ## Data Source

 Data were sourced from reports downloaded from the U.S. Energy Information Administration’s (EIA) website https://www.eia.gov/energyexplained/natural-gas/.
 For some reasons, wellhead prices and some consumption types in some states may not have been made available.
-For this reason, in some cases, States with incomplete or insufficient records were dropped manually or by Pandas and were not included in the analysis.
+Therefore, in some cases, States with incomplete or insufficient records were dropped manually or by Pandas and were not included in the analysis.

 List of Data Used

 1. The US Total Natural Gas number of consumers by type downloaded from this link https://www.eia.gov/dnav/ng/ng_cons_num_dcu_nus_a.htm.
   a.
 Choose Area "U.S." and click "Download Series History".
   b.
 Since it has long unclear name and we will need to download a bunch of other files, i renamed it Rename the file as "consumers_total_bytype.xls".
-2. Next, we need to download the cConsumption data for each state from this link: https://www.eia.gov/dnav/ng/ng_cons_sum_dcu_nus_a.htm.
+2. Next, we need to download the Consumption data for each state from this link: https://www.eia.gov/dnav/ng/ng_cons_sum_dcu_nus_a.htm.
   a.
 Choose "Annual" period and download each file in turn for every state.
   b.
 Rename each report by using this naming convention:  state_con.xls, where * is a state name with lower cases divided by underscore.
 3. Do the same procedure in number (2) for prices data from this link https://www.eia.gov/dnav/ng/ng_pri_sum_dcu_SAL_a.htm and name each file as state _prices.xls.
 It is required to store Save all files in same repository to make scripts run properly.